JeromeGsq/ayn-thor-auto-dim/README.md

 # Ayn Thor Auto Dim

-Android application to dim (show a black screen) the secondary screen after 10 seconds of inactivity.
+Android application to automatically dim (show a black screen) the secondary screen of the Ayn Odin 2 DS (or similar devices) after a period of inactivity.

 ## Features
-- Secondary screen detection (external/bottom screen).
-- 10-second timer without touch interaction.
+- **Secondary Screen Detection**: Automatically targets the external/bottom screen.
+- **Configurable Timer**: Set your preferred inactivity delay (default: 3 seconds).
-- Black overlay display (touch-transparent) to simulate sleep mode.
+- **True Black Mode**: Displays a 100% opaque black overlay to simulate sleep mode and save battery.
-- Smooth 300ms fade-in animation.
-- Automatic wake-up on touch (touches are passed through to the underlying application).
+- **Smooth Animation**: 500ms fade-in animation for a pleasant experience.
+- **Touch to Wake**: Tap the black screen once to wake it up instantly.
+- **Live Updates**: Changes to settings are applied immediately without restarting the service.
+- **Optimized UI**: Two-column layout designed for landscape orientation.

 ## Build